mmmorris1975/aws-secrets-sync/README.md

 ### SSM
 This backend will upload the data the the SSM Parameter Store service as Secure String types using the paths defined in the JSON keys.
-If the using "pathed" or namespaced key names, AWS expects that the path values are separated by the `/` character, and that the key name value starts with a `/`
+If the using "pathed" or namespaced key names, AWS expects that the path values are separated by the `/` character, and that the parameter name value starts with a `/`

 A KMS key is not required to be supplied when using this backend.
 If a key is not provided, the service default key will be used to encrypt the value.
 The service default KMS key alias is `alias/aws/ssm`.